Interwar period: Great Britain and British Empire

 Egypt had been under de facto British control since the 1880s, despite its nominal ownership by the Ottoman Empire.
 In 1922, the Kingdom of Egypt was granted formal independence, though it continued to be a client state following British guidance.
 Egypt joined the League of Nations.
 Egypt's King Fuad and his son King Farouk and their conservative allies stayed in power with lavish lifestyles thanks to an informal alliance with Britain who would protect them from both secular and Muslim radicalism.
 Mandatory Iraq, a British mandate since 1920, gained official independence as the Kingdom of Iraq in 1932 when King Faisal agreed to British terms of a military alliance and an assured flow of oil.

 In Palestine, Britain was presented with the problem of mediating between the Palestinian Arabs and increasing numbers of Jewish settlers.
-The Balfour Declaration, which had been incorporated into the terms of the mandate, stated that a national home for the Jewish people would be established in Palestine, and Jewish immigration allowed up to a limit that would be determined by the mandatory power.
+The Balfour Declaration, which had been incorporated into the terms of the mandate, said that a national home for the Jewish people would be established in Palestine, and Jewish immigration allowed up to a limit that would be determined by the mandatory power.
 This led to increasing conflict with the Arab population, who openly revolted in 1936.
 As the threat of war with Germany increased during the 1930s, Britain judged the support of Arabs as more important than the establishment of a Jewish homeland, and shifted to a pro-Arab stance, limiting Jewish immigration and in turn triggering a Jewish insurgency.

-The Dominions (Canada, Newfoundland, Australia, New Zealand, South Africa and the Irish Free State) were self-governing and gained semi-independence in the World War, while Britain still controlled foreign policy and defence.
+The Dominions (Canada, Newfoundland, Australia, New Zealand, South Africa and the Irish Free State) were self-governing and gained semi-independence in the World War, while Britain still controlled foreign policy and defence in all except Ireland.
 The right of the Dominions to set their own foreign policy was recognised in 1923 and formalised by the 1931 Statute of Westminster.
 The Irish Free State effectively broke all ties with Britain in 1937, leaving the Commonwealth and becoming an independent republic.